 specializing in old-time music, for the Virginia Folklife Program at the Virginia

 Foundation for the Humanities.
 Jess also has experience in business

 development, marketing, design, merchandising, and art installation.

 Emily Kresky, Community Outreach Coordinator

 After falling in love with music in her college years, Emily moved to Charlottesville in the winter of 2014 from New Jersey and dove headfirst into songwriting and the local music scene.
 She is a firm believer that musicianship is about connection and not competition and she is dedicated to being an active participant in strengthening and growing the Central Virginia music scene.
 Emily organizes an annual music and arts festival called Jam Fish that supports local and regional music.
-She is also a singer-songwriter and performs in various groups including Garst and Company and the folk duet, Together Soul.
+She is also a singer-songwriter and performs in various groups including Garst and Company and Together Soul.